 Temporary hair loss may occur.
 Normal hair growth should return after treatment has ended.

-Tell your doctor right away if you have any serious side effects, including: numbness/tingling of hands/feet, bloody/black/tarry stool, coughing up blood, fast/irregular heartbeat, severe abdominal pain, dark urine, yellowing eyes/skin.
+Tell your doctor right away if you have any serious side effects, including: numbness/tingling of arms/legs, sudden vision changes, eye pain, stomach/abdominal pain, yellowing eyes/skin, dark urine, painful/difficult swallowing, redness/swelling of your veins.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.